RobRendell/gTove/README.md

 * Add close button to map/mini context menu.
 * Add a palette of colours in the colour picker, modifiable and saved per-tabletop.
 * Use the colour picker for changing grid colour in Map Editor.
+* Set page title to tabletop name.

 ## Plans/TODO

-* Set page title to tabletop name
 * Settable ownership of minis, so only certain people can manipulate them?
 * Drive 403 error fetching images not re-trying in file browser?
 * Implement a node server replacement for httprelay.io, just for insurance if it ever goes away.